isidharthrai/Regression-and-Technical-Analysis-of-Stock-Market/README.md

-# Stock Price - Technical Analysis and Regression Analysis
+# Regression and Technical Analysis of Stock Market
 <h3> by Sidharth Rai</h3>